 If enrolled only in IES Abroad courses.

-If enrolled in university courses or internship
+If enrolled in partner university courses or participating in an internship

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
 We offer unique courses that explore German Language, History, Culture and other topics, through an in-depth and hands-on approach.
 Our world-class professors and course options at prestigious local universities enhance your academic experience and provide you with new perspectives each day in class.

-You create your own academic experience by selecting from the following required and optional program components:
+Create your own academic experience by selecting from the following required and optional program components:

 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.